 Done!

 We even created a special yellow slip that Ibu Elsye is carrying with her during her walks around the hospital, offering people to add things.
-She are then putting that on her list, making the prioritisation for the next day (or what have you) work.
+She then puts that on her list, making the prioritization for the next day (or what have you) work.

 Step four: We limited work in process